 Nine (9) of the 16 metal processing facilities within the East Los Angeles, Boyle Heights, West Commerce community are metal finishing facilities.
-An example of the type of metal finishing facilities that can be found in the East Los Angeles, Boyle Heights, West Commerce community is decorative chromium electroplating (or decorative chromium plating).
+An example of the type of metal finishing facilities that can be found in the East Los Angeles, Boyle Heights, West Commerce decorative community is chromium (or electroplating decorative chromium plating).
 One of the key processes at these facilities is placing parts into industrial baths that contain chromic acid ("chromium tanks").
 A thin layer of chromium metal (measured in millionths of an inch) is deposited on the part, resulting in a decorative and protective metal finish (Figure 5-1).
 Examples of parts that are processed at these decorative chromium plating facilities include furniture parts, bathroom fixtures (e.g., handles, and faucets), and automotive bumpers and wheels.
-Decorative chromium plating facilities are subject to South Coast AQMD Rule 1469, which includes provisions for reducing hexavalent chromium emissions from tanks used for decorative chromium electroplating.
-The rule also requires building enclosures, housekeeping, and best management practices that minimize the release of fugitive hexavalent chromium emissions.
-Other metal emissions (e.g., nickel and cadmium) from these facilities are addressed by South Coast AQMD Rule 1426.
-Additional information on metal processing facilities are available in the Appendix 5d[available in the next draft release].
+Decorative chromium plating facilities are subject to South chromium plating facilities are subject to South